RefurbishedCommodore/Amiga500/Assy312510/Artwork312513_REV6A/Ser.No. 1/README.md

     <img src="Images/Dis05.jpeg" alt="Description" width="600">
 </p>

 Wow!
 When the keyboard is removed the whole RF-shield is exposed.
 And what a view!
 It is not often I see RF-shields without any corrosion.
 This looks pristine.
+Also, it looks like the four metal tabs are intact - which is not that common.
+These are quite fragile and easily break.

 <p align="center">
     <img src="Images/Dis06.jpeg" alt="Description" width="800">
 </p>

+The four torx head screws are removed (see wide arrows), the four metal tabs are folded to upright position (see small arrows) and the metal RF-shield is lifted from the mainboard. **NOTE:** When removing the RF-shield make sure to clean it properly soon after.
+The metal shield will easily start to corrode if there are fat/grease from human hands.

+I notice something I have never seen before on an Amiga.
+There are four plastic "rods" sticking out from the RF-shield.
+I am not sure what the purpose of this, but with closer investigation it can seem like this is a support bracket to prevent the RF-shield from bending?
+The plastic bracket will sit between the `FAT AGNUS` chip and `DATA PATH` chip area.

 [![Back to TOC](https://img.shields.io/badge/TOC-grey?style=plastic)](#table-of-contents)